Zen Garland Teachers

 Roshi Monika Genmitsu Kahn

-Co-founder of THE ZEN GARLAND ORDER and co-founder of Ancient Oak Zen Community in Savannah, GA
+Co-founder of Ancient Oaks Zen Community in Savannah, GA

 Breath by breath, step by step, carrying the life pack we carry with caring attention and perseverance.
 Intimately surrendering with a softening heart until all things become one movement and the mountain walks you.
 The innately natural manifests.